Assemblies In .NET Application

 2. Shared Assembly

-Private Assembly
+Private assembly

-Start a new project inside Visual studio of type Class Library and name it as “PAssembly”,we take class library because we can consume this project dll file inside another project.
+Creating an assembly to test if it is private, by default, Start a new project inside Visual Studio of type Class Library and name it as “PAssembly”, we take class library because we can consume this project dll file inside another project.
 Here I am using VS2012 for my project creation.

 in this project, you find a file called Class1.cs.
-Now, write the following code under the class:
+Now, write the following code under the class.

-1. public string TestHello() {
+public string TestHello() {

-2. return "Hello from private assembly";
+return "Hello from private assembly";

-3. }
+}

-Now, compile the project by opening the Solution Explorer, right-clicking on the project, and selecting “Build” or Press "Ctrl+shift+B" which will build + compile your project and generate an assembly with the name PAssembly.dll.
+Now, compile the project by opening the Solution Explorer, right-clicking on the project, and selecting “Build” or pressing "Ctrl+shift+B" which will build + compile your project and generate an assembly with the name PAssembly.dll.

-Note: We can find the path for our assembly in the output window.
+Note.
+We can find the path for our assembly in the output window.

 Testing the assembly we have created

-1. PAssembly.Class1 obj = new PAssembly.Class1();
+PAssembly.Class1 obj = new PAssembly.Class1();

 Run the project to test it.
-Then, go and verify under the bin/debug folder of the current project where we can find a copy of PAssembly.dll as it is private assembly.
+Then, go and verify under the bin/debug folder of the current project where we can find a copy of PAssembly.dll as it is a private assembly.

-Note: The advantage of a private assembly is faster execution because it is available in the local folder, whereas its drawback is that multiple copies get created when multiple projects add the reference to consuming it.
+Note.
+The advantage of a private assembly is faster execution because it is available in the local folder, whereas its drawback is that multiple copies get created when multiple projects add the reference to consuming it.

-Shared Assemblies
+Shared assemblies

 To manage assemblies in GAC, like install, uninstall, and view, we are provided with a tool known as Gacutil.exe (Global Assembly Cache Tool).
 This tool is automatically installed with Visual.
 To run the tool, use the Visual Studio Command Prompt.

-Where is VS Command prompt?
+Where is the VS command prompt?

-VS Command prompt
+Command prompt

 These utilities enable you to run the tool easily, without navigating to the installation folder.
-To use Global Assembly Cache on your computer: On the Taskbar, click Start --> All Programs --> Visual Studio.
-Click Visual Studio Tools and then click Visual Studio Command Prompt and type the following:
+To use Global Assembly Cache on your computer, On the Taskbar, click Start --> All Programs --> Visual Studio.
+Click Visual Studio Tools and then click Visual Studio Command Prompt and type the following.

 gacutil [/i | /u | /l] <assembly name>